 Gosport Street Cleansing Methods

 The Borough Council has a duty to keep public highways and specified land clean and clear of litter and refuse as set out in the Environmental Protection Act 1990 and the Code of Practice on Litter and Refuse (April 2006), referred to throughout as the Code.
-This function is undertaken by Urbaser Ltd, who are the Councils chosen Contractor for street cleansing.
+This function is undertaken by FCC (Formally Urbaser Ltd), who are the Councils chosen Contractor for street cleansing.

 The street cleansing service broadly consists of litter collection and cleansing of roads, car parks, parks, recreation areas, play areas and public areas.
 The removal of dead animals, graffiti, litter bin installation and emptying, cleansing of street furniture including GBC bus shelters and the removal of fly tipping from such areas for which the council has a statutory duty.